12 MIN READ

 UNDERSTANDING THE RESULTS

-Categories for CRW beetle counts are based on action thresholds (beetles/trap/day) suggested by Extension entomologists at the University of Illinois and Iowa State University and provide the economic injury potential for the following season.1,2
+Categories for rootworm beetle counts are based on action thresholds (beetles/trap/day) suggested by Extension entomologists at the University of Illinois and Iowa State University and provide the economic injury potential for the following season.1,2

 - Less than 2 beetles/trap/day indicate a relatively low risk of economic injury.